Threat-Informed Defense for the Financial Sector

 Disrupt fraud by joining together relevant individuals with roles related to loss prevention, security, risk management, anti-money laundering, and related functions

-The cyber challenges we face are bigger than any single organization, sector, or country.
+Finacial fraud is a global challenge that’s larger than any single organization, sector, or country.
 Uniting sophisticated and innovative security teams from around the world creates innovative solutions at a global scale.
-Together we can change the game on cyber adversaries.
+Together we can change the game on our adversaries.

 MITRE’s Center for Threat-Informed Defense is a non-profit, privately funded R&D organization focused on advancing the state of the art and the state of the practice in threat-informed defense.
 Together with the global private sector, the Center conducts applied research and advanced development to improve cyber defense at scale.
 And, since the Center operates for the public good, we freely share our research for the benefit of all.